siscia/easy-hire/_draft/pyspider.md

 The scheduler receive task and decide what to do.

-There are several possibilities, it can discard a task (maybe the specific web page is been crawled a very little while ago) or it can assign different degree of priorities (a new page will have an higher priorities of a page alreay crawled 5 day ago.)
+There are several possibilities, it can discard a task (maybe the specific web page is been crawled a very little while ago) or it can assign different degree of priorities (a new page will have an higher priorities of a page already crawled 5 day ago.)

-When the priorities of the variuos task is been decided, then those tasks are feeded to the fetcher.
+When the priorities of the various task is been decided, then those tasks are feeded to the fetcher.

 The fetcher retry the web page, it is fairly sophisticated, but logically does very little.

-When a resource is been fetched from the web is responsability of the processor to extract usefull information.
+When a resource is been fetched from the web is responsibility of the processor to extract useful information.

-The processor run a python script wrote by the user, such script is not sandboxed.
+The processor run a python script wrote by the user, such script is not sand boxed.

-It is duty of the processor to capture any exception or log and manage those appropriartely.
+It is duty of the processor to capture any exception or log and manage those appropriately.

 Finally there is the monitor component.

-The web ui is extremelly powerful, it let you to edit and debug your script, to manage the whole process, to monitor what task are going on and finally to export the result.
+The web ui is extremely powerful, it let you to edit and debug your script, to manage the whole process, to monitor what task are going on and finally to export the result.

 ## Code Structure Analysis